 Cueva del Pindal, a rock sanctuary

-Since prehistory allowed itself to be seen in the lands of today's Ribadedeva, a long time has passed, so much so that…
+Since prehistory was seen in the lands of today's Ribadedeva, a lot of time has passed, so much...

 Also very close to the town of Pimiango we can approach the Hermitage of San Emeterio, the lighthouse of the same name and the interpretation center.
 We cross a small valley near the sea, very appropriate in other times for Christian recollection.
 In the porch of the San Emeterio hermitage, from the 100th century, a scene from “El Abuelo”, by Jose Luis Garci, was filmed.
 About XNUMX meters from the hermitage is the interpretation Center of the environment and the Cueva del Pindal.
 Also exists in this environment an old lighthouse, still active.